deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 -   Once the main process is complete the objects on the Heap do not have any more pointers from Stack and becomes orphan
 -   Unless you make a copy explicitly, all object references within other objects are done using pointers

 The Stack as you can see is automatically managed and is done so by the operating system rather than JVM itself.
 Hence we do not have to worry much about the Stack.
-The Heap, on the other hand, is not automatically managed by the OS and since its the biggest memory space and holds dynamic data, it could grow exponentially causing our program to run out of memory over time.
+The Heap, on the other hand, is not automatically managed by the OS and since it's the biggest memory space and holds dynamic data, it could grow exponentially causing our program to run out of memory over time.
 It also becomes fragmented over time slowing down applications.
 This is where the JVM helps.
 It manages the Heap automatically using the garbage collection process.

 ---